PauBaguer/asterix-visualizer/README.md

   <h4><img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="15">
 General Structure Diagram</h4>

+This Application has been created using the Web technologies explained in a section below.
+As a consequence the primary languages used have been Javascript (as Typescript), HTML and CSS.

 The general architecture of the program consists on two main threads provided by an Electron App.
 All Electron Apps have two main processes called Main and Renderer.
 They can be thought of a typical server-client relation where the Renderer is a Web client and the Main thread is the server.
 Communication between both of them is handled by the Inter-process communication (IPC) which is a fast HTTP based information exchange.
 Both threads have its Workers.
 Workers allow the creation of new processes that are separate from the parent process thus not blocking the application on calculation-intensive tasks.
 Heavy calculations like file decoding, file writing and performance parameters calculations have been offloaded to Workers.

 The Main thread consists on the main file (index.ts) that will launch the application and the Renderer thread.
 On the other hand, several functions (IPC-triggered functions) will be executed based on events sent by the Renderer (such as open a file, or give me the first 10 messages from a list).
 The functions are: